 - The authors of many studies like this one suggest that their models can be used to establish environmental pollution limits and conservation priorities.
 Such an application is a very useful and noble pursuit, and thus I commend the authors for this.
 Yet, as with many other studies, the details of how the models can be used are buried in the methodological details.
 This way of describing the model may be informative enough for casual readers, but won’t be all that useful for someone trying to generate a useful prediction with the model based on a real-world situation.
 To allow others to use the model I suggest that the authors include a brief yet detailed supplemental describing how someone with e.g., phosphorous measurements from an MPA reef, can use the model to estimate the impact of phosphorous on coral fertilization and larval survival.

-We have created a supplemental, using the online repository system GITHUB.
-This open access system will allow others to utilise the model in a real way with the code for the model openly available.
+We have posted all data and analysis code in a Github repository, and referenced the repository in the supporting online information.

 Minor comments: